Recently, I took a class where my friend taught us a brilliant sequence. It incorporated layers and layers of Side Plank (Vasisthasana) variations.

 5. Hasta Bandha

-By shifting backwards toward our heels in our Plank pose we find ourselves behind our stacked arms, elbows, wrists and hands in Plank.
-Then we can initiate the Side Plank transition from the hand pressing down, the Hasta Bandha lifting up, the external rotation of the humerus bone and the abduction of the serratus anterior, the depression of the scapula with lower trapezius and the adduction of the latissimus will keep us from collapsing down.
-Once we perform all those actions we will be right back in our perfect bone-stacking alignment we were in during Plank.
+Shifting slightly backward toward our heels in Plank means we can more easily initiate the Side Plank transition.
+From the hand pressing down, the Hasta Bandha lifting up… From the external rotation of the humerus bone and the abduction of the serratus anterior…The depression of the scapula with lower trapezius and the adduction of the latissimus ..

 8. Knife-edge or flat foot?